-Based at the Free Word Centre in Farringdon, we welcome people into our workforce who are enthusiastic, creative and have a passion for reading and the written word - in all its marvellous forms.
+Thanks for checking out our jobs page.
+We welcome people into our workforce who are enthusiastic, creative and have a passion for reading and the written word - in all its marvellous forms.

 To find out more please download the full job description and person specification.

-The closing date for applications is 5.00 pm on Monday 3 October 2016.
+The closing date for applications is 5.00 pm on Monday 30 October 2017

 Equal opportunities and diversity